New pass criteria, revision of syllabus: Changes in ISC exam on the cards

 A total of six subjects have been revised for Class XII 2026 examination.
 They are chemistry, biology, history, political science, psychology and legal studies.
 The syllabus and its scope of the remaining subjects for the ISC examination 2026 remains the same.

-"One specific change has been made for ISC 2027 examination in pass criteria.
-To qualify the ISC examination, a candidate will be required to attain pass standard in five or six subjects (instead of four or more subjects) which must include the subject English/Modern English and a pass grade in SUPW and community service as assessed internally by the school," the circular said.
+“One specific change has been made for ISC 2027 examination in pass criteria.
+To qualify the ISC examination, a candidate will be required to attain pass standard in five or six subjects (instead of four or more subjects) which must include the subject English/Modern English and a pass grade in social useful productive work (SUPW) and community service as assessed internally by the school,” the circular said.

 All candidates for the examination must enter for English/Modern English, with four or five elective subjects (instead of three, four or five elective subjects).
 The nomenclature for the subject “Accounts” (858) has been changed to “Accountancy” (858).